Accepting PhD Students

 Paul has helped bring a major archival collection to the University of Northampton, created by Searchlight magazine, documenting Britain’s extreme right and antifascist cultures since the 1960s.

-This collection has been used as part of Gale Cengage’s Political Extremism and Radicalism collection.
+This collection has been used as part of Gale Cengage’s award-winning Political Extremism and Radicalism collection.

 It is also a growing archive, and actively seeks new donations of material related to the wider history of fascism as well as antifascism and antiracism.

-3) The study of antifascism and its place in wider cultures of antiracism
+3) How the study of fascism and antifascism can contribute to wider cultures of antiracism

-Paul is co-lead of the recently formed Centre for the Advancement of Racial Equality at the University of Northampton.
+Paul also co-founded and is a member of the Centre for the Advancement of Racial Equality at the University of Northampton.
 This research centre draws together a wide range of activities at the university to promote research, learning and teaching, and knowledge exchange on issues of race, ethnicity, racial inequality, and positive change.

-Finally, throughout Paul’s work is an effort to promote deeper understanding of how issues of racism and political extremism can be tackled through the promotion of liberal democratic multicultural values.
+Finally, throughout Paul’s work is an effort to understand how issues of racism and political extremism can be tackled through the promotion of liberal democratic multicultural values.

-Alongside research publications and academic conference papers, he is interested in developing links with community projects working with a wide range of partners on new projects.
+Alongside research publications and academic conference papers, Paul is interested in developing links with community projects and working with a wide range of partners on new projects.

 Media engagement

-He is available to comment of a wide range of issues related to contemporary far right contexts, as well as the history of the far right.
+Paul is available to comment on a wide range of issues related to contemporary far-right contexts, as well as the history of the far-right.

 Supervision